jadwigo/bolt-visitors/readme.md

 Installation
 =======================
+Download and extract the extension to a directory called Visitors in your Bolt extension directory.

 Copy `config.yml.dist` to `config.yml` in the same directory.

 To enable a provider set the value `enabled: true` in the configuration and replace the example provider keys with real values.